eduardomcv/lack.nvim/README.md

 ```

 Setup fails, leaving the previous alias and repository unchanged, if the
-requested name is already defined by something other than lack.nvim, even if
+requested name is already defined by something other than `lack.nvim`, even if
 that value is `false`.
-Renaming or disabling the alias only clears it if lack.nvim still owns it.
+Renaming or disabling the alias only clears it if `lack.nvim` still owns it.

 Because the alias is created at runtime, LuaLS cannot infer its type.
 Declare
 it alongside `setup()` to get completion and diagnostics: